nickswalker/neueresume/README.md

 </section>
 ';

 ````

 #####Change Page Structure

-The `Template.php` in your theme's folder is where you can change the page as a whole.
+The `template.php` in your theme's folder is where you can change the page as a whole.
 Treat it like an HTML file from which you can call into PHP for some important variables. `<?php $this->showResume();?>` will output the processed `section` nodes in the same order that they were specified in XML.
-You have access to the children of `<bio` as strings in `$bio`.
+You have access to the children of `<bio>` as strings in `$bio`.
 So, for instance, you might specify the page title like this:

 ````html
 <title><?php echo $bio['name'];?> | <?php echo $bio['email'];?></title>
 ````

 You also have access to any settings you've specified through `$settings`.

+To display the sections of your resume, call `$this->displaySections()`.
+All `section` nodes in your resume.xml will be parsed using the formats you've specified and printed out.

 Issues